 Many of Advent Zagreb’s locations remain consistent from year to year.
 This post is based on my experience at Advent Zagreb in November 2022.
 I’ll keep this updated with major changes.

 Update for 2023: Due to construction in Upper Town, the locations are different.
 This is temporary, so I have adjusted the map.

 - For the latest information, especially for special events, consult the Advent Zagreb website.

-- Advent Zagreb generally runs from late November through early January.
+- Advent Zagreb generally runs from late November or early December through early January.

 - Wear comfortable shoes and dress appropriately for the weather.
 On sunny days, expect a dramatic drop in temperature when the sun goes down.